Racists Were PROPERLY Denied the Right to Vote by the 1865 Missouri State Constitution

 Some people think that a genuine democracy means a democracy of ALL the people.
 People who believe this, even those who are totally opposed to slavery, think that it was wrong to deny people the right to vote because of their pro-slavery views.
 On the contrary, however, it was absolutely morally right to deny pro-slavery people the vote.
 Here's why.

-When there is a fundamental conflict in society, such as whether to make slavery (or its equivalent) legal, a conflict in other words in which neither side will accept defeat merely because of some non-violent decision rule such a majority vote, and will only accept defeat when confronted with violent force or its credible threat, then there cannot be a "democracy of ALL the people."
-A "democracy of ALL the people" would mean, by definition, that the decision about the fundamental conflict would be decided WITHOUT FORCE, by some agreed-upon decision rule such as majority vote that gave ALL people an equal say in the outcome.
+When there is a fundamental conflict in society, such as whether to make slavery (or its equivalent) legal, a conflict in other words in which neither side will accept defeat merely because of some non-violent decision rule such as a majority vote, and will only accept defeat when confronted with violent force or its credible threat, then there cannot be a "democracy of ALL the people."
+A "democracy of ALL the people" would mean, by definition, that the decision about the fundamental conflict would be decided WITHOUT FORCE or its credible threat, by some agreed-upon peaceful decision rule such as majority vote that gave ALL people an equal say in the outcome.
 In the case of a fundamental conflict such a "democracy of ALL the people" is clearly impossible.

 The anti-slavery people in Missouri in 1865 understood perfectly that the pro-slavery people were going to fight violently to retain slavery (in one form or another) and that they would not stop fighting this way no matter how any vote went in some legislature.
 One of these pro-slavery people was the infamous outlaw, Jesse James.
 His violence was in large part pro-slavery violence, as one can read about in the book, Jesse James: the Last Rebel of the Civil War, by T. J. Stiles.